 Later follows the heroic stories of Veerapandya Katta Bommana and Tipu Sultan.
 Both gave intense competition to the British, however, sacrificed their lives in the end.
+Battle of Chandawar Essay

 Why did Indians want independence from the British?

 British dragged away all the provinces from Indian rulers either by hook or crook.
-They then started their atrocities to an extreme level that turned no more acceptable for Indians.
-Some of the many incidents that Britishers created a rage in Indians by willingly hurting their race, sentiments, culture, and traditions are as below:
+They then started their atrocities to an extreme level that turned no more acceptable to Indians.
+Some of the many incidents that Britishers created rage in Indians by willingly hurting their race, sentiments, culture, and traditions are as below:

-In September 1804, the king of Kalinga ( now Odisha) received a message from the British rulers mentioning that he had no more rights on the Puri Jagannath Temple.
+In September 1804, the king of Kalinga ( now Odisha) received a message from the British rulers mentioning that he had no more rights in the Puri Jagannath Temple.
 At the same time, the Raj Guru of Odisha Kings was murdered by the British.
 This is one of the biggest cultural shocks that triggered the immediate need for Indian independence by the Odisha kings.

 Backed by their rising power in India, the British started removing Mughal successors and important family members of Mughal rulers from their forts.
 They also started the abolishment of princely existence under the Doctrine of Lapse.